Study of decoherence in radial local phonon hopping within trapped-ion string: Measurement of phonon-hopping dynamics

+To investigate the dependence of the phonon-hopping coherence on the radial trap frequency $\omega_y$, we fixed the inter-ion distance $d_0$ at 19.1 $\mu$m and varied $\omega_y$ by adjusting the RF amplitude of the radial electrode voltage.
+The values of $\omega_y/2\pi$ examined here are $\{2.43, 2.64, 2.85, 3.11\}$ MHz.

-The experimental results in Figs.~4 and 5 show the dependence of phonon hopping coherence on the inter-ion distance $d_0$ and the radial trap frequency $\omega_y$.
-In Fig.~4 (Fig.~5), the two plots show the decay time (the number of oscillations) on the vertical axis.
-In both figures, the red circles with error bars are the results of the experiment and the blue crosses are the results of the numerical simulation.
+The experimental results in Figs.~4 and 5 show the dependence of phonon-hopping coherence on the inter-ion distance $d_0$ and the radial trap frequency $\omega_y$.
+In Fig.~4, the two plots show the decay time on the vertical axis, while Fig. 5 shows the number of oscillations.
+In both figures, the red circles with error bars are the results of the experiment.
+(The numerical simulations shown in Figs. 4 and 5 are discussed in a following section.)

 As shown in Fig.~4(a), the decay time significantly increases with inter-ion distance, indicating that phonon coherence is better maintained at larger distances.
 Similarly, Fig.~4(b) shows that the decay time increases with increasing trap frequency.
 Fig.~5(a) shows that the number of oscillations decreases with increasing inter-ion distance.
 Conversely, Fig.~5(b) shows that the number of oscillations increases with increasing trap frequencies, which suggests enhanced coherence.
 In the next section, we introduce a model based on a nonlinear coupling between collective modes and interpret the global trends shown in Figs.~4 and 5.